 A lot of the resort hotels in Ajman are relatively new and not on the waterfront.
 There is the Ajman Hotel (formerly Kempinski), but the beachfront here isn’t as white and glossy as photos make out – you are next to a port.

 Similarly, there’s the Barracuda Beach Resort in UAQ.
-It has recently re-opened after a bit of a facelift so could be worth a shot for those on a bit more of a budget as they do have larger size rooms and a relaxed ambiance, but for now, we couldn’t rank it as a top recommendation.
+It has recently re-opened after a bit of a facelift so could be worth a shot for those on a bit more of a budget as they do have larger-size rooms and a relaxed ambience, but for now, we couldn’t rank it as a top recommendation.

-Sharjah is a dry emirate which makes it very hard to compete on the international resort scale, their specialty is more in affordable business traveler accommodation.
+Sharjah is a dry emirate which makes it very hard to compete on the international resort scale, their speciality is more in affordable business traveller accommodation.

 Radisson Blu is set on the waterfront here if you were after a beachy option without any of the drinking party.